Bangkok, the capital of Thailand, is a magical city.

 – The bus: It’s very local and ridiculously cheap.
 The problem is that buses are only used on major avenues, and it’s hard to find a bus plan.

 – The boat: It is a means of common transport.
 It is used for Chao Praya from one bank to another, or on its tributaries, like a metro.
-It is inexpensive and typical.
+Also, it is inexpensive and typical.

 Bangkok, I miss you